kblomqvist/SublimeAVR/README.md

 (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 ```

+# Third party Packages used

+SublimeAVR plug-in is dependent of [SublimeClang](https://github.com/quarnster/SublimeClang) plug-in.
+This dependent plug-in will be installed automatically by the SublimeAVR plug-in if needed.
+If you decided to pre-install SublimeClang, SublimeAVR will notice this and will not overwrite or modify your installation.

 SublimeClang is licensed under the zlib: